tzing/secrets.env/Readme.md

 > **Note**
 >
 > Standard CLI usage is not implemented yet.
 > Currently this app could only be used as a poetry plugin.
-And plugin is a poetry **1.2.0** feature, which is still in beta testing.
+Plugin is a poetry **1.2.0** feature, which is still in beta testing.

 Get it from this repository: